Pros and cons of intermittent fasting for metabolic health

 Importance of Metabolic Health

 Maintaining optimal metabolic health is crucial as it reduces the risk of metabolic syndrome, which is a cluster of conditions including increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.
 These increase the risk of heart disease, stroke, and type 2 diabetes.
+With poor metabolic health, your body struggles to efficiently manage energy from food, which can lead to weight gain and chronic diseases.
+Therefore, focusing on metabolic health is not only about improving longevity but also enhancing the quality of life.

 Pros of Intermittent Fasting